Interaction Graphs: Exponentials: Introduction

 \subsection{Geometry of Interaction}

-A Geometry of Interaction (GoI) model, i.e. a construction that fulfills the GoI research program \cite{towards}, is in a first approximation a representation of linear logic proofs that accounts for the dynamics of cut-elimination.
-A proof is no longer a morphism from $A$ to $B$ — a function from $A$ into $B$ — but an operator acting on the space $A\oplus B$.
+A Geometry of Interaction (\goi) model, i.e.\ a construction that fulfils the GoI research program \cite{towards}, is in a first approximation a representation of linear logic proofs that accounts for the dynamics of cut-elimination.
+A proof is no longer a morphism from $A$ to $B$ -- a function from $A$ into $B$ -- but an operator acting on the space $A\oplus B$.
 As a consequence, the modus ponens is no longer represented by composition.
-The operation representing cut-elimination, i.e. the obtention of a cut-free proof of $B$ from a cut-free proof of $A$ and a cut-free proof of $A\multimap B$, consists in constructing the solution to an equation called the \emph{feedback equation} (illustrated in \autoref{retroaction}).
-A GoI model hence represents both the proofs and the dynamics of their normalization.
-Contrarily to denotational semantics, a proof $\pi$ and its normalized form $\pi'$ are not represented by the same object.
-However, they remain related since the normalization procedure has a semantical counterpart — the execution formula $\Ex(\cdot)$ — which satisfies $\Ex(\pi)=\pi'$.
-This essential difference between denotational semantics and GoI is illustrated in \autoref{denotgoi}.
+The operation representing cut-elimination, i.e.\ the obtention of a cut-free proof of $B$ from a cut-free proof of $A$ and a cut-free proof of $A\multimap B$, consists in constructing the solution to an equation called the \emph{feedback equation} (illustrated in \autoref{retroaction}).
+A \goi model hence represents both the proofs and the dynamics of their normalisation.
+Contrarily to denotational semantics, a proof $\pi$ and its normalised form $\pi'$ are not represented by the same object.
+However, those remain related, as the normalisation procedure has a semantical counterpart -- the execution formula $\Ex(\cdot)$ -- which satisfies $\Ex(\pi)=\pi'$.
+This essential difference between denotational semantics and \goi is illustrated in \autoref{denotgoi}.

+The objects under study in a \goi construction are in fact generalisations of (sequent calculus) proof -- paraproofs --, in the same sense the notion of proof structure generalises that of sequent calculus proof\footnote{We recall that all sequent calculus proof gives rise to a proof structure, but not all proof structures are obtained in this way.
+In particular, those proof structures that are representations of sequent calculus proofs -- called \emph{proof nets} -- are characterised by topological/geometrical properties -- or \emph{correctness criterions}.}.
+This is reminiscent of game semantics \cite{hylandong,abramsky94full} where not all strategies are interpretations of programs, or Krivine's classical realisability \cite{krivine1,krivine2} where terms containing continuation constants are distinguished from \enquote{proof-like terms}.
+Let us note here that formal connections between the interpretations of proofs in \goi and game semantics have been studied in the past \cite{baillot-phd}.